byee4/annotator/README.md

 * WS257 canonical geneset with extra annotations for annotating upstream/downstream transcripts

-In theory any other db file (built from a GTF file) should work... but use at your own risk!!!
+Use at your own risk!
+Not all GTF files are of the same structure.

 # Annotator Example Usage: